 excavationthe work shall be set out as directed by the Employer’s Representative.

-- Before commencement of excavation, a survey of the existing ground levels shall be made by the Employer’s Representative.
+- Before commencement of excavation, a survey of the existing ground levels shall be made by the groundwork specialists.
 The survey records shall serve as an initial measurement for the determination of the final quantities of excavation performed under the Contract, and for related purposes.

 - Clearing and grubbing shall be performed in all excavation areas.